 Figure 7.
 Specific microbiota features associated with prolonged C. difficile colonization in PEG treated mice.
 A. Top ten bacteria that contributed to the random forest model trained on 5-day post-challenge community relative abundance data, predicting whether mice would still be colonized with C. difficile 10 days post-challenge.
 The median (point) and interquartile range (lines) change in AUROC when the bacteria were left out of the model by permutation feature importance analysis.
 B. The median relative abundances of the top ten bacteria that contributed to the random forest classification model at 5 days post-challenge .
 Red indicates the mice were still colonized with C. difficile while blue indicates mice that cleared C. difficile 10 days post-challenge and the black horizontal line represents the median relative abundance for the two categories.
 Each symbol represents a stool sample from an individual mouse and the shape of the symbol indicates whether the PEG-treated mice received a 5-day (Fig. 1-3), 1-day (Fig. 4) or post-challenge PEG (Fig. 5-6) treatment.
 C. The median relative abundances of the 5 genera with greater than 1% median relative abundance in the stool community over time.
 For B-C, the gray horizontal lines represents the limit of detection.

 Figure 8.
 Schematic summarizing findings.
-The gut microbiota of our C57Bl/6 mice is resistant to C. difficle but treatment with either the antibiotic, clindamycin, or the osmotic laxative, PEG 3350, renders the mice susceptible to C. difficile colonization.
+The gut microbiota of our lab’s C57Bl/6 mice is resistant to C. difficle but treatment with either clindamycin or the osmotic laxative, PEG 3350, renders the mice susceptible to C. difficile colonization.
 Recovery of colonization resistance in clindamycin-treated mice is relatively straightforward and the mice clear C.difficile within 10 days post-challenge.
-However, for mice that received either a 5-day PEG treatment prior to C. difficile challenge or a 1-day PEG treatment post-challenge recovery of colonization resistance was delayed because most mice were still colonized with C. difficile 10 days post-challenge.
-We found increased relative abundances of Porphyromonadaceae and Lachnospiraceae were associated with recovery of colonization resistance, while increased relative abundances of Enterobacteriaceae and Bacteroides were associated with prolonged C. difficle colonization.
+However, recovery of colonization resistance was delayed for mice that received either a 5-day PEG pre-treatment or a 1-day PEG post-C. difficile challenge treatment.
+We found increased relative abundances of Porphyromonadaceae and Lachnospiraceae were associated with C. difficle clearance, while increased relative abundances of Enterobacteriaceae and Bacteroides were associated with prolonged C. difficle colonization.

 Figure S1.
 Microbiota dynamics post-challenge in the 5-day PEG treatment plus 10-day recovery mice.
 A. C. difficile CFU/g over time in the stool samples collected from 5-day PEG treated mice that were allowed to recover for 10 days prior to challenge.
 Same data presented in Fig. 1C, but the data for the other 3 treatment groups have been removed and each line represents the CFU over time for an individual mouse.
 Mouse 10 was found dead 6 days post-challenge.
 B. Relative abundances of eight bacterial genera from day 0 post-challenge onward in each of the 10-day recovery mice.
 We analyzed samples from day 0 and day 8 post-challenge, which represented the time points where mice were challenged with C. difficile and when the median relative C. difficile CFU stabilized for the group using the paired Wilcoxan signed-rank test, but no genera were significantly different after Benjamini-Hochberg correction (Data Set S1, sheet 5).